jqwik-team/jqwik/docs/user-guide.md

 #### Constraining contained types

-In case of collections, arrays and `Optional` the constraining annotations are also applied to the contained type, e.g.:
+In case of collections, arrays, streams and `Optional` the constraining annotations are also applied to the contained type, e.g.:

 ```java